Super-robbin/CV/README.md

 # CV - Roberto Quadraccia

 An energetic, dedicated, and highly focused individual with a solid understanding of software development, databases, and maintenance of complex and critical systems by completing a 16-week software developer bootcamp at MAKERS, London.
 Aspiring to start the next challenging career as a junior software developer within a tech-oriented environment to develop further skills and experiences.
 Creative mindset particularly around deployment models and emerging technologies with an aptitude for innovation.
-Immense knowledge of object-oriented concepts and programming languages, such as JavaScript, Python, HTML, CSS, and SQL.
+Knowledgeable in object-oriented concepts and programming languages, such as JavaScript, Python, HTML, CSS, and SQL.

 ---
 [Projects](#-projects) | [Experience](#-experience) | [Skills](#-skills) | [Education](#-education) | [Hobbies](#-hobbies)